 Unfortunately, sometimes things get out of hand.
-Rules occasionally get violated for a variety of reasons; accidently, maliciously, or even out of ignorance.
+Rules occasionally get violated for a variety of reasons; accidentally, maliciously, or even out of ignorance.
 The following rules are designed to deal with rule violators in a way that ensures everyone is treated fairly.
 These rules WILL be enforced!
 Know the consequences for your actions ahead of time.

 - Every participant starts off the tournament with a clean slate.